 - Protein, protein, protein.

-- You can make then and freeze them, then defrost the day of, bake and serve.
+- You can make them and freeze them, then defrost them the day of, bake, and serve them.

 - They taste phenomenal and everyone loves them!